 Also available is our EY Global Tax Alert Library on ey.com.

-This International Tax Alert provides an updated list of foreign currencies that are traded on qualified boards or exchanges for purposes of beginning the analysis whether an over-the-counter contract (OTC) with respect to those currencies should be marked to market under Internal Revenue Code1 Section 1256.2 The list contained in this Alert updates the prior year's list of foreign currency futures contracts.
-It is important to note that this list is retrospective; currencies can begin (or cease) trading in futures at any time.
+This Tax Alert provides an updated list of foreign currencies that are traded on qualified boards or exchanges for purposes of beginning the analysis of whether an over-the-counter contract (OTC) with respect to those currencies should be marked to market under Internal Revenue Code1 Section 1256.2 The list contained in this Alert updates the list of foreign currency futures contracts that was provided in EY Global Tax Alert, Updated US list of foreign currency futures contracts - starting point for Section 1256, dated 29 January 2020.

+This list is retrospective; currencies can begin (or cease) trading in futures at any time.
 Thus, it is imperative for taxpayers to examine contemporaneous futures trading to determine whether a specific contract will qualify as a Section 1256 contract.

 Warning: This Alert lists all currencies for which there was a known regulated futures contract (RFC) offered for trading.
 A lack of actual trading in the RFC affects whether an OTC contract can be considered a Section 1256 contract.
-Some RFCs on the list appear to have had no trades in 2019.
-A complete lack of RFC trades (or perhaps sporadic trades or limited volume) would prevent OTC contracts from qualifying as Section 1256 contracts.
+Some RFCs on the list appear to have had no trades in 2020.
+A complete lack of RFC trades (or perhaps only sporadic trades or limited volume) would prevent OTC contracts from qualifying as Section 1256 contracts.
 Therefore, the list should not be viewed as definitive, but rather as a starting point in the analysis.